Student and Academic Support Lead

 Hours of work 37 hours per week, normally worked Monday to Friday.
 Flexible working will be considered.

-You will be an experienced, self-motivated Higher Education administrator, with working knowledge of University Regulations, and significant experience of working in partnership with students, Professional Service Unit colleagues and academics.
+You are likely to be an experienced, self-motivated HE Administrator, with a working knowledge of University Regulations, and significant experience of working in partnership with students, Professional Service Unit colleagues and academics.
+We will consider applicants with transferable experience.
 You will have excellent verbal and written communication skills, be able to prioritise and manage a high volume of work, working quickly and accurately to meet tight deadlines.
 Proven analytical, problem solving and decision-making skills are a must.

 We actively consider flexible working options such as part-time, compressed or flexible hours and/or an element of homeworking, and whether a position can be carried out at any of our locations.
 We commit to exploring the possibilities for each role.
 Find out more here.

-For an informal discussion, please contact Michelle Parcell, Student and Academic Support Manager, on firstname.lastname@example.org
+For an informal discussion about this opportunity, please contact Claire Bellis, Student and Academic Support Manager, on (E): email@example.com